Leila Ross Wilburn: Early life

 Leila Ross Wilburn was born in Macon, Georgia.
 She was the first of five children of Joseph Gustavus Wilburn and Leila Ada Ross.
 Her father was a bookkeeper while her mother was a graduate of Wesleyan Female College in Macon who had studied at the Philadelphia Academy of Fine Arts.

 In the midst of the economic depression of 1895, her family moved to Atlanta.
 From 1902 to 1904, Wilburn attended Agnes Scott Institute where she studied liberal arts and science.
 She also took private lessons in architectural drawing.

 After graduating college, Wilburn traveled around the country to study the emerging Arts and Crafts movement and created a library of 5,000 photographs of inspiring homes.

-In 1906-1907 she apprenticed with B. R. Padgett and Son, a firm specializing in residences.
-She received most of her training with Padgett and became the South's second female architect (the first was Henrietta Cuttino Dozier).
+In 1906-1907, she apprenticed with B. R. Padgett and Son, a firm specializing in residences.
+She received most of her training with Padgett and became the South's second female architect (the first was Henrietta Dozier).
 Her first commission at Padgett was a three-story building that became the YMCA gymnasium at Georgia Military Academy (now Woodward Academy).